 The module will introduce students to the topic of political economy using microeconomic analytical tools.
 In particular, the module will provide students with an overview of microeconomic theories and empirical methods that have been used to bring new insights to issues related to political economy.
 The module will also explore how these issues relate to themes in development, public and environmental economics.
 The following topics will be covered in the module.

-This module is optional for all Single and Joint Honours programmes in Economics.
+This is an optional module for all Single Honours Economics courses and Joint Honours courses.

 Method of assessment